johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 #### MPD-M9-Dynamics of Cultural Transformation ####

-> Examines our call to work, amongst and on behalf of the nations, towards cultural transformations that signal the presence of God's kingdom.
+> Examines our call to work amongst and on behalf of the nations, towards cultural transformations that signal the presence of God's kingdom.

 ### Sunlight and rainfall ###

 **Modules MPD-M10 to MPD-M16** examine seven characteristic *disciplines* of messianic community (see [](#mp-disciplines.png)).
-In the metaphor of the maize plant, sunlight and rainfall are representative of messianic *disciplines*, which open us to receive the revelatory Light and sustaining Living Water of God's Spirit—without which we become spiritually weak and unable to produce good fruit or a plentiful harvest.
+In the metaphor of the maize plant, sunlight and rainfall are representative of messianic disciplines, which open us to receive the revelatory Light and sustaining Living Water of God's Spirit—without which we become spiritually weak and unable to produce good fruit or a plentiful harvest.

 ![Sunlight and rainfall][mp-disciplines.png]